 Negative effects of affiliate fraud

-As an affiliate manager/publisher/merchant you need to be aware of all the different ways that affiliates can cheat the system.
+The vast majority of affiliate marketing is a legitimate marketing and sales methodology.
+However, as an affiliate manager/publisher/merchant you need to be aware of all the different ways that affiliates can cheat the system.
 There is a direct cost of affiliate fraud (it eats into your profits and depletes your marketing budgets), but there are other not-so-obvious effects of affiliate fraud.

 Here at Fraudlogix, we specialize in affiliate fraud detection and prevention.
 Contact us to discuss how we can protect your affiliate marketing campaigns.